 By using this pattern, you agree to our terms of use:

 This pattern is for personal use only.
-You agree to not modify, publish, transmit, sell, create derivative works or in any way exploit any of the content within this page, in whole or in part.
-If you wish to share this pattern, share a link to this page only.
-You may sell items made from this pattern.
+You agree not to modify, publish, transmit, sell, create derivative works or in any way exploit any of the content within this page, in whole or in part.
+If you wish to share this pattern, share a link to this webpage only.
+You may sell finished items made from this pattern.

 Copyright, B.Hooked Crochet, LLC